MicrosoftDocs/EMDocs/microsoft-365-enterprise/m365ehub.md

                                                 </div>
                                                 <div class="cardText">
                                                     <h3>Microsoft 365 Enterprise overview</h3>
-                                                    <p>Get an overview of Microsoft 365 Enterprise including information about the most current versions of the products and links to information on deploying and managing updates to Windows 10 and Office 365 ProPlus.</p>
+                                                    <p>Get an overview of Microsoft 365 Enterprise including information about the most current versions of the products and how to deploy and manage updates to Windows 10 and Office 365 ProPlus.</p>
                                                 </div>
                                             </div>
                                         </div>